Background

 UI Object Mapping

 I worked with the product owner and engineering manager to ensure we took account of every part of the application that needed to be designed.
-This UI Mapping exercise helped engineering to see what the business was asking for and for the business to see what was possible.
+This Object Mapping exercise laid out key aspects of the product .

 Wireframing